What is syphilis?

 Note: If you are pregnant and have syphilis, it can be passed to your baby during pregnancy or while giving birth.

 How can you tell if you have syphilis?

 Many people who have syphilis do not have any visible signs of infection.
 You can pass syphilis to someone else without even knowing it.

-During the primary stage: a small, firm, round, painless sore (or sores), called a chancre(s), appear on the penis, rectum, vagina, or mouth, where syphilis entered the body.
+The primary stage: a small, firm, round, painless sore (or sores), called a chancre(s), appear on the penis, rectum, vagina, or mouth, (where syphilis entered the body).
 Many people do not notice the sore because it is painless and goes away within a few weeks.
-However if the infection is not treated, it will continue to the next stage.
+Without treatment the infection will continue to the next stage.

-The latent stage of syphilis is a period of time where there are no symptoms.
+The latent stage is a period of time where there are no symptoms.
 It may last less than a year (early latent), or for many years (late latent).

 The tertiary stage may occur one or more years after the initial infection.
 Tertiary syphilis may affect other body systems causing serious heart, brain, nerve, organ or bone diseases.